STRUCTURE OF THE PROGRAM

 The program is divided into 5 terms, and at the end of each term students are required to take exams.
 Students begin with the core disciplinary areas.
 They end by selecting a functional track and an industry focus to develop a more flexible curriculum and focus on a particular area of interest.
 The program ends after the Field projects.

 The core business courses help you to understand the fundamental operational and strategic business concepts.

 The core courses belong to the following disciplinary areas:

 - Accounting, Finance and Banking

 - Innovation and Operations

-Starting from Term 1, students take part in the Learning Labs, including an AdVenture Lab that allows them to develop an entrepreneurial project as well as Labs in Soft Skills, Social and Environmental Impact, Project Management and Digital Skills.
+Starting from Term 1, students take part in the Learning Labs, including an AdVenture Lab that allows them to develop an entrepreneurial project as well as Labs in Soft Skills, Social and Environmental Impact, Project Management, Digital Transformation and Big Data.